yusra-haider/Give_Back_COVID19/README.md

 **Games**

  - [Humble Bundle](https://www.humblebundle.com/) has [introducted a special bundle with around $1,071 worth of games and books for $30!](https://www.humblebundle.com/conquer-covid19-bundle?hmb_source=navbar&hmb_medium=product_tile&hmb_campaign=tile_index_1) All proceeds go to organizations supporting the battle against COVID-19

  **Tools**
  - [OpenClassrooms](https://openclassrooms.com/en/) is giving [free access to its Spark distance learning product](https://openclassrooms.com/en/p/academic-continuity)

 **Books**

 - [Scribd](https://www.scribd.com/?lohp=2) is giving [30 days of free access to its massive library of books!](https://blog.scribd.com/home/2020/3/17/a-letter-from-the-scribd-ceo-to-our-community)

 **Cooking**
 - [Milk Street](https://www.177milkstreet.com/) has made [their entire line of cooking classes free](https://www.177milkstreet.com/school/classes/online-classes/?fbclid=IwAR3gdqkC_fQf3N8kN3MuD8dS9f_UjbQ7JPmWutgLCdjxC-dHlJA8P602mbY) till April 30, 2020

+**Sports**

+- [NBA](www.nba.com) is giving a [free preview](https://www.nba.com/nba-fan-letter-league-pass-free-preview) of its League Pass which includes the replays of all the games of the 2019-20 season and much more.